bajpaimahendra/sharpen-the-saw-2027/Git-commands.md

 ### branching

 	git branch 				( lists only LOCAL branches in the current repository )

-	** Before we create the branch, we want to check if the branch exists on our remote.---

-	git fetch --all 			( fetches all registered remotes and their branches )

 	git branch -r 				( See only REMOTE branches the current repository )

 	git branch -a 				( See both LOCAL and REMOTE branches )

+	** Before we create the branch, we should to check if the branch exists on our remote.---

+	git fetch --all 			( fetches all registered remotes and their branches )

-	git branch <branchName> 		( creates a new branch taking all the code from current branch )
+	git branch <new-branch-name> 		( creates a new branch taking all the code from current branch )

-	git checkout -b  feature1 master 	( ** Create a new branch from another branch )
+	** Create a new branch from another branch, no matter what is current branch

+	git branch <new-branch> <base-branch> 	e.g.  git branch feature1 master

+	git branch <new-branch> <tag-name> 	(Create a new branch from specific tag)